niwa/niwa-location-picker/README.md

 This method expects an array of Features / Markers.
 It will then fit the view to show all markers

+### removeAllMarkers

+This method removes all markers on the map.

 #### Project setup